 New photos have been added to Val St. Leon's interesting "Desert Days" story.
 Val is a former 3 Squadron WW2 Engine Fitter who

 went on to become a senior flight engineer and then a high-ranking jetliner pilot with Qantas.

 Another great story: Geoff Chinchen's POW Escape to Switzerland, 1943: "Bricked-in to Break Out".

-Our Australian War Memorial Collection page has some excellent new interview transcripts listed:
+Our Australian War Memorial Research page has some excellent new interview transcripts listed: